laulowcode/atm-cli/FUTURE_IMPROVEMENTS.md

 - **Integrate with a real database system** (e.g., PostgreSQL, MongoDB) instead of using in-memory repositories for accounts, debts, and (future) transactions.
 This includes persistence, proper migrations, and appropriate transactional integrity.

+- **Separate authentication logic from controller**: Currently, `CliController` handles authentication checks directly (checking session, getting current user).
+Should extract authentication into a separate service/guard so controller only handles command parsing and routing.